lmmqxyx404/Learning_Note/linux.md

 ##  day1
 ### change the source
 The default source address is not suitable for Chinese uses.So you'd better to change it.
-There are two ways
+<b>There are two ways:</b>
-1. change the config files
+ - 1. change the config files(deprecated)
 ```
-sudo vi
+sudo vi /etc/apt/sources.list
 ```

-2. use the GUI
+- 2. use the GUI

 ### set proxy
 1. set global proxy